Bernadette Castro: Real estate

-While Bernadette sold the furniture division of the family's company in 1993 to Krause Furniture, she retained ownership of the real estate and remained active in the family's commercial real estate business with properties along the East Coast.
+While Bernadette sold the furniture division of the family's company in 1993 to Krause Furniture, her family retained ownership of the brand's real estate and Bernadette remained active in the family's commercial real estate business with properties along the East Coast.
 Terri Keogh, Bernadette's daughter, is CEO of Castro Properties.
 Castro Properties' flagship property is The Castro Building, which is located in Manhattan's Flatiron District at 43 West 23rd Street.
 Bernard Castro, founder of Castro Convertibles, purchased the property in 1972 and all eight floors were the well-known flagship showroom for Castro Convertibles.
+The building's current tenants include Eately's Corporate Headquarters, Spectum, and Barclay's Bank.

 New York State Parks Commissioner

 In 1995, Bernadette was appointed Commissioner of the New York Office of Parks, Recreation and Historic Preservation by Governor George E. Pataki, a cabinet post she held for twelve years.
 During her tenure from 1995 to 2006, New York State preserved over one million acres of land through acquisition for state parks, donations and conservation easements.
 Much of this was funded by a $1.75 billion environmental bond, which was authorized in 1996.

 Among her many accomplishments as Commissioner, Bernadette worked with Speaker Newt Gingrich and the Trust for Public Land in 1996 to acquire the 18,000 acre Sterling Forest property for $55 million.
 The property protects approximately 25% of New Jersey's drinking water.
 Sterling Forest II, an additional 1,065 acres, was purchased later in Castro's term for $8 million.
 In 2001, President George W. Bush appointed Bernadette the Vice Chair of the Advisory Council on Historic Preservation, as she also served as New York's Historic Preservation Officer.

-In 2006, Castro established and strongly advocated an agreement by which Donald J Trump would construct a $40 million seaside dining and banquet hall at Jones Beach.
-Hailed by Castro as “like a gift from God”, this plan to install a private facility with public access at the heart of the Jones Beach boardwalk, which was controversial and opposed by certain members of the public.
-Trump's subsequent efforts to expand his facility proposal, coupled with increased opposition led to the project's cancellation.
-This Jones Beach site has since been occupied by a new public concession facility.

 At the direction of Governor George Pataki, Bernadette and her agency brought the United States Open Golf Championship to Bethpage State Park, the first time the Open was held at a public golf course.
 In accordance with an agreement that Castro negotiated with the United States Golf Association (USGA) the U.S. Open Championship returned to Bethpage State Park in 2009.
+Castro was invited to serve on the Advisory Committees for the 2019 PGA Championship and the Ryder Cup in 2025.